 Did you know that most major skincare and cosmetics brands, including Almay, Clinique, and Proactiv, were developed by dermatologists or based on research and testing performed by dermatologists?
+Many of them are in the top 10 bestselling skincare brands list.
 The history of dermatologist-developed skincare and the biographies of anyone involved is something that personally fascinates me.

 The stories behind some of the most well-known dermatologist-developed skincare brands today are also important (and equally interesting!) for consumers to understand, as the range of skincare product choices continues to grow and become more difficult to parse through.

 Learn about the beginnings of some of your favorite and most trusted dermatologist-developed skincare lines today and the brilliant dermatologists and medical professionals behind them for a better understanding of the science behind why a custom skincare regimen works for your skin.

 Almay, an amalgamation of the founder’s names Alfred and Fanny May Woititz, was the first hypoallergenic brand, established in 1931.
 Over a 90-year period, Almay was the first skincare brand to do the following:

 - Provide hypoallergenic cosmetics (introduced 90 years ago).

 - Become available by prescription only, as it was initially.

 - Fully disclose all individual ingredients in its products, well before this became mandatory in 1976.

 - Provide patch tests and other materials to physicians to diagnose contact allergens.

 - Provide custom formulations to individuals proven to be allergic to a specific ingredient through their physicians.